First turtles have arrived

 • Do not use fireworks on the beach, nor make any bonfires.

-• Follow Coast Guard-approved safe boating guidelines to avoid striking sea turtles and other large marine life such as manatees or dolphins.
+• When boating, follow U.S. Coast Guard-approved safe boating guidelines to avoid striking sea turtles and other large marine life such as manatees or dolphins.

 • Be sure to stow trash and lines when underway.
 Marine debris that accidentally blows overboard can become ingested by or entangled around marine life.